 Topic Tastings are short (less than 15 minute) trainings on a variety of topics.
 The topics listed here were covered at SNAP-Ed University in August 2017 and may be appropriate for other SNAP-Ed staff.
 Revisit this page periodically as additional topics will be added throughout the year.

-Trainings hosted by the Michigan Nutrition Network at the Michigan Fitness Foundation welcome participants from MFF Partners, projects and others who work with SNAP-Ed.
-If you require a reasonable accommodation to participate in our trainings, please contact Mary Grill at (517) 908-3846 or email@example.com.
+Michigan Fitness Foundation SNAP-Ed trainings welcome participants from MFF Partners, projects, and others who work in SNAP-Ed.
+If you require a reasonable accommodation to participate in training (in-person, online, etc.), please contact us at (517) 347-7891 or .